ondras12345/dotfiles/README.md

 ## Adding files
 ```
-dotfiles add .virmc
+dotfiles add --force virmc
 dotfiles commit
 dotfiles push
 ```
-**WARNING**: Do not do things such as `dotfiles add .`.
-I haven't tested it, but I think it would start adding the whole ~ (home) directory recursively.
+.gitignore is set to ignore everything.
+This is to prevent things such as `dotfiles add .`.
+It would start adding the whole ~ (home) directory recursively.
+To add a file, use `git add --force file`.

 ## Operating systems
 I use different branches for different operating systems (and devices):